uhray/boilerplate/doc/boilerplate.md

 Command: ```gulp install```.
 This install build does 3 things:

- 1. Installs npm packages from *package.json*
+ 1. Installs npm packages from *package.json*.
- 2. Cleans out bower cache
+ 2. Cleans out bower cache.
- 3. Install bower packages from *bower.json*
+ 3. Installs bower packages from *bower.json*.

 #### Static

 Command: ```gulp static```.
 This static build is for starting the static server when developing static application pages as documented in [Static Development](#static-development).
 It does 4 things:

- 1. Performs a gulp install
+ 1. Performs a gulp install.
- 2. Converts all SCSS files to CSS files
+ 2. Converts all SCSS files to CSS files & adds vendor-prefixes via [autoprefixer](http://css-tricks.com/autoprefixer/).
- 3. Starts the static server, hosting all static pages
+ 3. Starts the static server (*static.js*), hosting all static pages.
- 4. Watches for changes to any SCSS files and auto-converts to CSS on the fly ([for editing stylesheets directly in the browser](#editing-cssscss-directly-from-chrome-devtools)).
+ 4. Watches for changes to any SCSS files and auto-converts to CSS on the fly ([for editing stylesheets directly in the browser](#editing-cssscss-directly-from-chrome-devtools))..

 #### Dev

 Command: ```gulp dev```.
 This dev build is for starting the development server when working on the interactive web application.
-It's essentially the same things as the static build.
 It does 4 things:

- 1. Performs a gulp install
+ 1. Performs a gulp install.
- 2. Converts all SCSS files to CSS files
+ 2. Converts all SCSS files to CSS files & adds vendor-prefixes via [autoprefixer].
- 3. Starts the development server, hosting the web app
+ 3. Starts the development server (*server.js* in dev-mode), hosting the web app.
  4. Watches for changes to any SCSS files and auto-converts to CSS on the fly ([for editing stylesheets directly in the browser](#editing-cssscss-directly-from-chrome-devtools)).

 #### Prod